thomasjames145/LagomREADME/README.md

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

 ## Post-Installation

+**Voiced Protagonist:**

+If using, move the plugins above modernbrawlfix.esp in the plugins tab.

 **Upscaler:**